 We must mention that undergoing breast reduction with liposuction is not the same as a reduction mammoplasty.
-The reduction mammoplasty is used in patients who do not have as much fat in the breast but do have a large amount of breast tissue and skin.
+The reduction mammoplasty is used in patients who do not have as much fat in the breast but do have a large amount of breast tissue and possibly excess skin.

 Discover Sydney Breast Reduction Advantages!